Chelydridae: Fossil history

-The Chelydridae have a long fossil history, with extinct species reported from North America as well as all over Asia and Europe, far outside their present range.
+The Chelydridae have a long fossil history, with extinct species reported from North America and all over Asia and Europe, far outside their present range.
 The earliest described chelydrid is Emarginachelys cretacea, known from well-preserved fossils from the Maastrichtian stage of the Late Cretaceous of Montana.
 Another well-preserved fossil chelydrid is the Late Paleocene Protochelydra zangerli from North Dakota.
 The carapace of P. zangerli is higher-domed than that of the recent Chelydra, a trait conjectured to be associated with the coexistence of large, turtle-eating crocodilians.
 Another genus, Chelydropsis, contains several well-known Eurasian chelydrid species that existed from the Oligocene to the Pliocene.
 In South America, chelydrids (C. acutirostris) only occupy the northwestern corner of the continent, reflecting their recent arrival from Central America as part of the Great American Interchange.